Anna-Belaya/antaeus/README.md

 ##### Points for improvements:
 * Transform value in accordance in currency to make payment possible even in currencies don't match
-* Implement mock service for balance increasing every months (f.e. after salary)
+* Implement service for balance increasing every months (f.e. after salary)
 * Payment optimization.
 User could have many invoices.
 Service should define maximum possible invoices that could be paid in accordance with user balance.

 #### 26 May (In total: 3h)